API

 Equivalent to the length of a vector that would result from flattening the data into a sequence of real numbers, excluding any constant values.

-is assumed to have fewer degrees of freedom (because of constant components) than would be inferred from the plain value of x
+If shape is given, ensures that the shape of x is compatible with it.
+Specifying a shape may be necessary if the correct shape of x cannot be inferred from x, e.g. because x is assumed to have fewer degrees of freedom (because of constant components) than would be inferred from the plain value of x.

 Example: